ruby-hyperloop/ruby-hyperloop.io/source/docs/components/components-and-state.html.md

 ### Stores

-Managing state between components is best done in Stores as many Components can access one store.
+Managing state between components is best done using Stores as many Components can access one store.
+This saves passing data btween Components.
 Please see the [Store documentation](/docs/stores/overview) for details.

 ## Reusable Components